-A completed application consists of the following materials: USC’s online application, an ASE supplemental application, an official set of transcripts from all higher education institutions attended, GRE scores, a 1,000-word essay on your professional and research interests, a scholarly writing sample, and three letters of recommendation.
+A completed application consists of the following materials: USC’s online application, an official set of transcripts from all higher education institutions attended, a 1,000-word essay on your professional and research interests(aka personal statement), a curriculum vitae, a scholarly writing sample, and three letters of recommendation.
 Additional test scores from TOEFL or IELTS are required for international graduate students.

-Please note that there are two application forms required: The USC application and the ASE Supplemental Application.
-The USC application must be filled out online.
-The ASE Supplemental Application can be submitted to ASE directly with the entire application package.
-We encourage applicants to submit all their materials through the USC Online Application for quicker processing.
+Please note that there are four quandrants in the online application.
+Each quandrant must be filled out.
+We require applicants to submit all their materials through the USC Online Application for quicker processing.

 We will initially accept copies of official transcripts in order to help you meet our application deadlines, but please be aware that no offer of admission or financial aid is valid without an official set of transcripts.
 It's a good idea to request them early!

-The personal essay (1,000 words maximum) should describe your professional and scholarly goals, and your proposed research interest.
+The personal essay (maximum length 4 pages, double spaced) should describe your professional and scholarly goals, and your proposed research interest.
 This is a very important part of the application process.
 Generally speaking, the more specific you can be about your research interest, the better the statement will be, as this will help faculty in assessing your readiness and suitability for Ph.D. work.
 Applicants should also use the essay as an opportunity to address any possible issues with the application, for example a relatively low undergraduate GPA, or extensive professional/creative work experiences which led you to decide to pursue a Ph.D.